When not hosting glampers, how do you treat or pamper yourself?

 up to a cabin stay?

 I opened my glamping business, Come As You Are Camping, in April of 2017 feeling my way in the dark.
 I knew the generalities but not specifics.
 For example: A must have - soft comfortable beds.
 Air mattresses?
 No, too fragile.
 Cots?
 Too confining.
 Foam mattresses?
 Yes, but on the ground?
 No. On cots?
 No. Each piece – type of tent and size, kitchen, shower – took weeks of planning, then discarding the plan and working a new one.
-Eventually I built a glamping experience summed up best by a customer: Smart, comfortable, welcoming, and easy.
+Especially helpful were suggestions made by guests.
+Eventually I built a glamping experience summed up best by a guest: Smart, comfortable, welcoming, and easy.
 People are loving it!

 How luxurious have you gotten with your services?

-People especially love the added benefits at CAYAC: Free kayaks, fishing gear and bicycles.
-The marina--less than a mile away with a Tiki bar, indoor restaurant, karaoke and live bands--sees a lot of my campers.
+Guests who reserve The Pointe and Sunset Cove especially love the added benefits: Free kayaks, fishing gear and bicycles.
+A marina less than a mile away by kayak offers a Tiki bar, indoor restaurant, karaoke and live bands and sees a lot of my campers.